 More and more people are suffering from foot pain, and a large part of it is due to misdiagnosis of their issues.
 Often, people are told that the answer to their problems is to get expensive orthotics no matter what the foot problem might be.
 Although orthotics are useful for many situations, they are not a cure-all solution.
 The road to recovery involves careful consideration of how a foot injury occurred and the location of the pain.

-Most people complain about pain either on the bottom, heel, or outside of the foot.
+Most people complain about pain either on the bottom, heel or outside of the foot.
 This pain is usually the result of stress on a section of tissue on the bottom of the foot called the plantar fascia, which runs from the Achilles tendon to the beginning of the toes.
-This connection to the Achilles plays a large role in foot pain, as it is also connected to the hamstrings and calf muscles, which is one of the most active muscle groups in the lower body.
+This connection to the Achilles plays a large role in foot pain, as it is also connected to the hamstrings and calf muscles, which are one of the most active muscle groups in the lower body.
 If any part of this system becomes tight, your legs and feet will not be operating properly, which can lead to a condition called plantar fasciitis, where your plantar fascia becomes irritated and inflamed.

 Although under-supportive shoes can cause plantar fasciitis, you can have the same condition by wearing shoes that support you too much.
 Foot muscles that barely have to work to support the arches of your feet will eventually get lazy and weak, meaning they rely heavily on that supportive sole to hold up your body.
 With the loss of the muscles, it’s now on your plantar fascia to hold up your entire body weight, something it is not designed to do.
 It will gradually stretch, tear, become inflamed, and develop scar tissue.
 This is why some people will still complain of foot pain even with orthotics in place.